 The light to medium oxidation imparts nutty notes to the tea, along with a smooth caramel-like flavor.
 It retains a delicate, medium body, with very little astringency.
 As we mentioned earlier, Dong Ding often has a final heating over charcoal, which imparts a pleasant roasty finish to the tea.

 A good Dong Ding should have a subtle toasty flavor, nothing too overpowering.
 The roast makes it a lovely tea to enjoy in the fall and winter months.
 But its medium body is appropriate to enjoy all year round.

-Since Dong Ding comes from the camellia sinensis plant, it contains caffeine (as does all pure teas).
+Since Dong Ding comes from the Camellia sinensis plant, it contains caffeine (as do all pure teas).
 Because this tea is rolled into a ball shape, the caffeine infuses slowly into the brew as the leaves unfurl.

 The amount of caffeine in the tea has more to do with the brewing method (long vs. short steeps, for example), the processing style of the tea, and the cultivar used.
 Please refer to our tea and caffeine blog post for more information on this topic.